-The Sarakatsani are a nomadic people of Greek origin living in Greece, southern Bulgaria and Macedonia (former Yugoslavia).
+The Sarakatsani are a nomadic people of Greek origin living in Greece, southern Bulgaria and the former Yugoslav Republic of Macedonia.
 They are Greek Orthodox Christians with their own distinctive traditions in dress, song, dance, and poetry.

 Historically they spent the summer months on the mountains, returning to the plains in the winter.
 Since the mid-1900s the nomadic way of life with migration across state borders has been gradually abandoned.
 Here, three women are winding yarn outside a traditional hut.

 This many-layered festive costume was made from locally-spun wool and linen, as seen in the photograph on the previous page.

 The pleated skirt, low-slung apron, wide cummerbund and two waistcoats, rigid with embroidery and made of wool, are worn over a long linen chemise or shift dress with embroidered sleeves.
 The armlets (visible below the embroidered sleeves of the dress), and leggings (not shown) complete the outfit.

 The large clasps (pafti) like this were worn by married women as part of the groom’s wedding gifts.
 They sat well below the waist to protect the abdomen.

 The dazzling zigzag patterns used on this belt were designed to ward off evil spirits.